 Parahumans are commonplace.
 Junior and Senior teams of crime fighting heroes are so common almost any city in North America has them, but do to the nature of powers, villains are even more so.

 Dean Fagen, a senior in high school, developed powers after a traumatic event the summer before.
-Now, just as she’s coming to grips with her powerful abilities, she’s thrust into the thick of things.
+Now, just as she’s finally come to grips with her powerful abilities, her world is targeted, and the peace and tranquility she’d enjoyed in her civilian life is shattered.
+The line between being a hero or a villain has been smudged, and she’s not so sure where she stands anymore.